Winter isn’t just cold and uncomfortable for many of us. It can also put our health at risk.

 - Make an appointment with an allergy doctor and get tested for winter allergies, so you can determine what your “triggers” are.
 Then, avoid those triggers as much as you can.

 - If you’re allergic to fireplace smoke, consider using another form of indoor heating.
 Then, try to avoid going outdoors when the smoke settles in the evenings, particularly if you live in a condensed neighborhood where people run their fireplaces at night.

-- Vacuum and dust regularly, and open the windows on mild days to help reduce indoor air pollution.
+- Moreover, vacuum and dust regularly, and open the windows on mild days to help reduce indoor air pollution.

 - You can suffer from pet dander symptoms more in the winter for a couple of reasons.
 Pets are indoors more often, and you have less fresh air in the home.
 Try to vacuum more frequently, keep your pets out of your bedroom and groom them regularly to avoid excess shedding.
 You may also want to consider replacing carpeted floors with wood or tile since dander clings to carpet.